raghuveer/easeapp/README.md

 ### About Encryption Support:
 There is application level Encryption Support, with the support of Libsodium, that allows to use several Encryption / Digital Signature algorithms, in the Elliptical Cryptography (ECC) range, in the application.

+This works with Libsodium v1.0.15 and above, on PHP v7.2.0 and later.
+The Cryptographic Library will gracefully not load, when PHP Version is either below v7.2.0 and / or if Libsodium has any potential setup issues.

 ### How to Create Routing Engine Rules, on Easeapp: